kolkhis/tech-notes/git/rollback_commit.md

 ```bash
 git reset --soft HEAD~1  # Rolls back to the previous commit, leaves changes in the staging area
 ```

+- `git reset`: Resets the current `HEAD` to a specific commit or state.
+    - The `HEAD~1` specifies the current commit, minus one (the last commit).
+        - This can also be a commit hash.
+    - `--hard` discards the changes of the commit specified by `{commit_hash}`.
+    - `--soft` will keep the changes of the commit specified by `{commit_hash}`.
+        - This leaves the changes as uncommitted changes.

-* Before doing a reset, especially a hard reset, it's a good idea to ensure that you don't have any uncommitted changes that you want to keep.
+Before doing a reset, especially a hard reset, it's a good idea to ensure that you don't have any uncommitted changes that you want to keep.

-    * You can check this with `git status`.
+You can check this with `git status`.

-* If you've already pushed the commit to a remote repository and you perform a reset, you'll have to force push (`git push --force`) to update the remote repository.
+If you've already pushed the commit to a remote repository and you perform a reset, you'll have to force push (`git push --force`) to update the remote repository.

-    * Be cautious with this, as it can overwrite history on the remote and can impact others who have pulled the changes.
+* Be careful with this, as it can overwrite history on the remote and can impact others who have pulled the changes.

 ### Fast Forwarding to HEAD
 If you go back to a previous commit, using `reset` or something else, use `git merge`